-Sweden takes Olympic gold in women’s 4-person biathlon relay
+Sweden takes Olympic gold in 4-woman biathlon relay

+ZHANGJIAKOU, China (AP) — Elvira Oeberg skied out front, right where she wanted be, and stayed out front all the way to an Olympic gold medal.

-ZHANGJIAKOU, China (AP) — Elvira Oeberg anchored the Swedish team to Olympic gold in the four-person biathlon relay, skiing fast and shooting clean Wednesday to win her third medal of the Beijing Games.
+Oeberg anchored the Swedish team to victory in the four-woman biathlon relay on Wednesday, skiing fast and shooting clean to win her third medal of the Beijing Games.
 Oeberg, who also won silver in the sprint and pursuit races in her Olympic debut, put the Swedes across the line 1 hour, 11 minutes, 3.9 seconds.

+“It’s a special place to be in, in the front of an Olympic relay in the final leg,” Oeberg said.
+“They couldn’t have given me a better starting position so I really tried today to focus on my own race and just do like I normally do in a sprint, for example, just do my thing.

-Russian biathlete Uliana Nigmatullina trailed Oeberg by about 24 seconds after the final shooting range and ended up finishing 12 seconds behind for silver.
-Denise Herrmann finished third to give Germany bronze, 37.4 seconds behind Oeberg.
-Herrmann also won gold in the individual race.
+Russian biathlete Uliana Nigmatullina trailed Oeberg by about 24 seconds after the final shooting range and ended up finishing 12 seconds behind for silver in the 4×6-kilometer race.

+“There is a big difference whether you ski the fourth leg or the first leg when you get the medal,” Nigmatullina said.
+“You feel it a lot more when you finish a race, and maybe because of this the girls still find it hard to realize what happened and feel it.
+I already felt it and it is the peak of happiness.”

+Russian teammate Kristina Riztsova said the silver validated the team’s hard work.

+The Norwegians were in sixth place after Karoline Offigstad Knotten’s first leg, but Tiril Eckhoff struggled on the range, missing two in the prone position and five in standing.
+She used her three extra rounds but still had to ski two penalty loops.
+That dropped the team to 11th.

+Strong performances by Ida Line and Marte Olsbu Roeiseland moved the Norwegians back up, but it was too late.
+Despite missing out this time, Roeiseland has already won four medals at the Beijing Games — three gold and one bronze.

-Germany, Sweden and Italy went out front early in the 4×6-kilometer race and the teams shuffled positions several times, but the Swedes had the most consistent shooting.
+Germany, Sweden and Italy went out front early and the teams shuffled positions several times, but the Swedes had the most consistent shooting.

 Oeberg teamed with Linn Persson, Mona Brorsson and her sister, Hanna Oeberg, for the gold medal.